zealtv/VIZZable-2/readme.txt

 	MIX/4mixr
 		screen, subtract and addmodulus mix modes

+	MIX/chromakeyr (new)
+		chromakeying effect

+	MIX/alphablendr (new)
+		mixes between two video sources, depending on a third mask source

 	OUTPUT/syphout (OSX only)
 		new plugin, replaces the syphon VIEWR
 		automatically generates unique server names so you can run multiple instances

 	OUTPUT/VIEWR
-		selectable output,  useful for feedback effects, syphout etc previwr built in and optimised to use its own shared context, much improved performance dimensions now save and load with set
+		selectable output,  useful for feedback effects, syphout etc previwr built in and optimised to use its own shared context dimensions now save and load with set improved performance

 	FX/brcosr+
 		renamed from suprbrcosr

-	FX/chromakeyr (new)
-		chromakeying effect

 	FX/zoropr
 		crop mode